-The Immigration Health Surcharge (IHS) was introduced by the Home Office on 6 April 2015 and applies to temporary, non-EEA migrants who are coming to the UK for more than 6 months, such as Tier 2 Work Visa applicants.
+The Immigration Health Surcharge (IHS) was introduced by the Home Office on 6 April 2015 and applies to temporary migrants who are coming to the UK for more than 6 months, such as Skilled Work Visa Applicants.
 Payment for IHS is collected by the Home Office and goes directly to the National Health Service (NHS).

 If instructed, our team of expert lawyers can consider whether you will need to pay the IHS.
 If you wish to consider your options, please contact our team today and arrange a meeting with a qualified immigration solicitor who can advise you of your options.

-Expert Immigration Solicitors for Tier 2 Work Visa Applicants
+Expert Immigration Solicitors for Skilled Work Visa Applicants

-Our immigration lawyers have extensive experience in preparing visa applications for Tier 2 Work Visa applicants either in country or out.
+Our immigration lawyers have extensive experience in preparing visa applications for Skilled Work Visa applicants either in-country or out.
 Our immigration team can offer the following service:

 - Consultation with an immigration lawyer who can advise on the eligibility criteria of such an application;